 Slow shipping time discourages customers

-Again, whilst a reliable courier makes a big difference here, what many people forget is that picking and packing of an order takes time too.
+Again, whilst a reliable courier makes a big difference here, many people forget that picking and packing an order takes time too.

-Whilst you should have a robust plan and processes in place for the picking of ecommerce orders, the actual packing part can often be forgotten.
+Whilst you should have a robust plan and processes for picking eCommerce orders, businesses frequently neglect or forget the actual packing part.

-Boxes that are slow or difficult to assemble and/or seal can add critical time to the fulfilment process.
-As can the retrieval of boxes for packaging, if you have a particularly large and complicated inventory.
+Boxes that are slow or difficult to assemble and/or seal can add critical time to the fulfilment process, as can the retrieval of boxes if you have a particularly large and complicated inventory.

-If you know you can get an order picked and packed as quickly and efficiently as possible – with your packaging helping in doing so – then it gives you a fighting chance of offering next or even same day delivery options.
+If you know you can get an order picked and packed as quickly and efficiently as possible – with your packaging helping – it gives you a fighting chance of offering next or even same-day delivery options.